How a Full Home Siding Replacement Affects Your Interior

 Cause Walls to Shake During Installation

-Make Your Interiors Temporarily Uncomfortable During Installation
+Make Your Interior Temporarily Uncomfortable During Installation

-Helps You Control Your Internal Climate
+Help You Control Your Internal Climate

-Though your home’s internal temperature will likely be in flux during a full siding replacement, the final result will provide you with much more control over your home’s internal climate.
-As mentioned earlier, one of the main purposes of replacing siding is to enhance a home’s insulative properties.
 A well-insulated home mitigates heat transfer from within and without.
 This means you’ll have an easier time keeping your home warm when it’s cold outside and cool when it’s hot outside.
-Better climate control also translates to more energy efficiency, since it takes less energy to maintain a steady interior climate with strong siding and insulation.
+Better climate control also translates to more energy efficiency since it takes less energy to maintain a steady interior climate with strong siding and insulation.
 In other words, a full home siding replacement can provide you with a more comfortable and energy-efficient interior.

 Prevents Water Damage

 One surefire sign of siding deterioration is interior water damage.
 When siding and/or insulation loses its integrity, it has a harder time keeping moisture outside of your walls.
 Eventually, this moisture intrusion can make its way into the drywall itself, leading to mold and other problems.
-A full siding replacement, then, refreshes the moisture barrier that keeps your interior dry.
+A full siding replacement refreshes the moisture barrier that keeps your interior dry.

-Protecting Both Sides of Your Home with Siding Replacement
+Protecting Both Sides of Your Home With Siding Replacement

 If you enjoyed this content, browse our other articles: